 What kinds of additional devices can I use on the CUMC network?

 CUMC cannot allow routers or wireless access points on the network in part due to security issues.
 VoIP (voice over IP) is also not allowed on the network.
-Gaming devices can be registered by reading the instructions and submitting the form at:
+Gaming devices can be registered by reading the instructions and submitting complete information on the

 Students are allowed to purchase dsl or high speed cable connections in their rooms for personal use, please contact the Student Housing Office and an Internet service provider if you would like to arrange for this.